tensorflow/models/official/README.md

 reasonably optimized for fast performance while still being easy to read.

-These models are used as end-to-end tests, ensuring that the models run with the same speed and performance with each new TensorFlow build.
+These models are used as end-to-end tests, ensuring that the models run with the same or improved speed and performance with each new TensorFlow build.

 ## Tensorflow releases